nadinesk/rhoareunionpart4/docs/index.markdown

 The Real Housewives of Atlanta's Reunion, Part IV was on last night (5/7/17).
 I had to wait until this morning at 6am, when it was posted online, to watch it.
 But last night, as it was going on, I checked out the #rhoareunion hashtag on Twitter to see what was happening.
 It seemed like the consensus was that Kandi had been wronged and that most people could agree that Phaedra was a liar.
 Rarely has there been such a consensus on one side about any fight on the RH, that I've seen.

-I took to the R Twitter pacakge, not to answer the question of whether that consensus was actually true (but if I could, I would) but to see what the general sentiment about the #rhoareunion was.
+I took to the R Twitter package, not to answer the question of whether that consensus was actually true (but if I could, I would) but to see what the general sentiment about the #rhoareunion was.
 It seems that the majority of people reflected the tense, stressful, sad, and angry mood of the reunion.
 After all, it was a crazy episode, heavy on deception, and lots and lots of under-the-bus-throwing.

-* 20% of the words used in tweets were positive
+* 20% of the words used in tweets were negative
-* 13% of the words used in tweets were negative
+* 13% of the words used in tweets were positive
 * 12% of the words used in tweets were angry
 * 11% of the words used in tweets were fearful
 * 11% of the words used in tweets were categorized as sad

 More positive sentiments of joy, anticipation, trust, and surprise, were used the least.

 I used a comparison of the #rhobhreunion tweets, even though that aired last week, and I wasn't able to pull that many tweets from it this morning.
 Its the other franchise I watch, so I was semi-interested, even though compared to Atlanta, BH is not much to see.
-Here is just the sentiments for the most recent 5,000 tweets for #rhoareunion.
+Here are just the sentiments for the most recent 5,000 tweets for #rhoareunion.
 The comparison with #rhobhreunion is further down in this post.

 ![rhoatweets](http://khasachi.com/images/rhoa1.png)